az82/docker-derby/README.md

 # Apache Derby Docker Image

+> :warning: This image is no longer maintained.

 This repository provides Docker images for Apache Derby using OpenJDK JRE.

 You can find the built images at https://hub.docker.com/r/az82/docker-derby/.